larskanis/eventbox/README.md

  "http://github.com"=>"\n"}
 ```

+Since Eventbox protects from data races, it's insignificant in which order events are emitted by an internal method and whether objects are changed after being sent.
+It's therefore OK to set `@downloads` both before or after starting the action threads per `start_download` in `init`.

+## What does it protect?

+Eventbox distinguish between internal and external scope.
+Internal scope is within methods defined by {Eventbox.async_call}, {Eventbox.sync_call} or {Eventbox.yield_call}.
+External scope are all callers outside of the particular Eventbox object.
+External scope are also methods defined by {Eventbox.action}, although they can call object internal methods and although they reside within the same class.

+Seeing curly braces instead of links?
+Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

+At each change of the scope all passing objects are sanitized by the {Eventbox::Sanitizer}.
+It protects the internal scope from data races and arbitrates between blocking and event based processing.
+This is done by tagging the objects to the issueing Eventbox object and only unwrapping when the object comes back to the origin scope of the origin object.
+That way internal methods never get an inconsistent state even through blocks or {Eventbox#yield_proc proc objects}.
+External callers also don't block the Eventbox instance for other threads even if the call from one thread is delayed.

+However Eventbox doesn't protect external scope from threading issues.
+External scope is considered as only one common space.
+External libraries and objects must be threadsafe on its own if used from different threads.
+This is beyond the scope of Eventbox.

-### When to use Eventbox?
+## When to use Eventbox?

 Eventbox comes into action when things are getting more complicated or more customized.
 For instance a module which shall distribute work orders to external processes with a noticeable startup time, several activation steps and different properties per process.
 In such cases available abstractions don't fit well to the problem.
-Eventbox helps to manage a consistent state about running activities.
+Eventbox helps to manage a consistent state about these running activities.
 It also allows to query this state in a natural way, since states can be stored in plain ruby objects (arrays, hashs, etc).

 While not impossible to implement things per raw threads, mutexes and condition variables, it's pretty hard to do that right.
+Most thread abstractions don't do deeper checks for wrong usage like data races.
+Ruby doesn't (yet) have mechanisms to bind objects to threads.
+There are no tools to verify correct usage of mutexes in ruby.
-But if you don't do it right, you'll probably not notice that, until going to production.
+However threading errors are subtle, so you'll probably not notice mistakes, until going to production.

+Due to Eventbox's checks and guaranties it's easier to verify and prove correctness of implementations running on top of it.
+This was the primary main reason to develop this library.

 ## Comparison with other libraries

 Eventbox doesn't try to implement IO or other blocking operations on top of the global event loop of a reactor model.
-Instead it encourages the use of blocking operations and threads.
+Instead it encourages the use of blocking operations and threads for things which should run in parallel, while still keeping the majority of code in safe internal methods written in a event based style.
-The only type of events handled by the object internal event loop are method calls.
+Because IO is done in action threads, the only type of events handled by the object internal event loop are method calls received from actions or external calls.

 This is in contrast to libraries like [async](https://github.com/socketry/async), [EventMachine](https://github.com/eventmachine/eventmachine) or [Celluloid](https://github.com/celluloid/celluloid).
 Eventbox is reasonably fast, but is not written to minimize resource consumption or maximize performance or throughput.